 It’s one of the hardest yoga poses, resulting in shoulder injuries if practiced incorrectly.
 Just as it looks, you’re supporting yourself through your hands and toes.
 But there are a lot of muscles working to keep you there.
 You might practice Chaturanga during sun salutations, as well as at any Vinyasa or Ashtanga class.
 For classes like these, it forms the structure of most of the class.

-So for something you do so much you want to be doing it properly, right?
+Something you do so much… you’d rather be doing it properly, right?

 The thing is you see all kinds of things during Chaturanga.
 From chest sinking, to shoulder pinching, you can see it all.
 And the truth is most teachers don’t have time to properly break it down in class.
 Sometimes it’s a fast paced class or the class is too short, and there just ‘isn’t time to go into it.’